-XXX:
+Queue Size Priority 0 … 7: The number of octets currently queued in the corresponding outbound queue of the device.
+The actual value shall be rouded to the closes possible value.

 HCM Allocation Element

-The HCM Allocation element is used to allocate one or more HCM rows to a device.
+The HCM Allocation element is sent by the coordinator to allocate one or more HCM rows to a device.